simplefin/webpath/README.md

 ### `dump` ###

 Dump some variables.
-This will set the `$last_result` to a dict of the dumped variables.
+This will set the `$_` to a dict of the dumped variables.

 - `keys`: List of keys to dump.